viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 In this code:

-- A modular camera coded in Go looks for a flag called `fromDM` in the context (`ctx`) using `ctx.Value(data.FromDMContextKey{})` to figure out if data management triggered the filter.
+- A modular camera coded in Go looks for a flag called `fromDM` in the context (`ctx`) using `ctx.Value(data.FromDMContextKey{})` to figure out if the data management service is the caller.

-- If the boolean is `true`, the function will call the vision service to get detections and return the image if the color is detected; otherwise, it will raise the [`ErrNoCaptureToStore`](https://github.com/viamrobotics/rdk/blob/214879e147970a454f78035e938ea853fcd79f17/data/collector.go#L44) error.
+- If the boolean is `true`, the function will call the vision service to get detections and return the image if the color is .
+  Otherwise, it will raise the [`ErrNoCaptureToStore`](https://github.com/viamrobotics/rdk/blob/214879e147970a454f78035e938ea853fcd79f17/data/collector.go#L44) error.

 {{% /tab %}}
 {{< /tabs >}}

-For more information, read [Code a new resource model](/modular-resources/create/#code-a-new-resource-model).
+For more information, see [Code a new resource model](/modular-resources/create/#code-a-new-resource-model).

 #### Code an entry point file